kamatealip/daily-ml/clustering/README.md

-# Clustering And KNN Visual Playground
+# Clustering Examples And KNN Visual Playground

-This project contains two small interactive machine learning demos built with Python and Pygame:
+This project contains small machine learning examples built with Python:

 - `clustering_example.py` shows how K-Means clustering groups unlabeled points.
+- `hierarchical_clustering_example.py` shows a simple agglomerative hierarchical clustering example.
 - `knn_example.py` shows how K-Nearest Neighbors predicts a label for a query point using nearby labeled samples.

-The goal of the project is to make the ideas visual and easy to explore by clicking, moving the mouse, and changing parameters in real time.
+The goal of the project is to make the ideas easy to explore and learn.
+The K-Means and KNN demos are interactive Pygame visualizations, while the hierarchical clustering example is a small console script that prints each merge step.

 ## Technologies Used